 The Foundation receives contributions of property in which the donor may retain in life interest.
 The assets are invested and administered by an unrelated trustee and distributions are made to the beneficiaries during the term of the agreement.
-These funds are invested in debt and equity securities and the Foundation records its interest in these trusts at fair value based on estimated future cash receipts discounted at the applicable federal rate of return which was determined to be 4.8% to 5.0% at June 30, 2020.
+These funds are invested in debt and equity securities and the Foundation records its interest in these trusts at fair value based on estimated future cash receipts discounted at the applicable federal rate of return which was determined to be 4.8% at June 30, 2021.
 Initial recognition and subsequent adjustments to the assets carrying value are recognized as contribution revenue and changes in value of split interest agreements, respectively, and are classified as with donor restriction, or without donor restriction depending on donor-stipulated purpose and time restrictions, if any.
-The value of these trusts was \$1,479,336 and \$1,521,318 at June 30, 2020 and 2019, respectively.
+The value of these trusts was \$2,013,544 and \$1,479,336 at June 30, 2021 and 2020, respectively.
 All trusts are restricted by the donor.